App version: 0.1.0

 Calculating Your Monthly Car Payment

-So, returning to the original question (How much car payment can I afford based on my salary?), you can calculate your monthly car payment to see if it fits within the DTI guidelines of a lender.
+In order to determine how much of a car payment you can afford based on your salary, calculate your monthly car payment and then see if it fits within the DTI guidelines of a lender.
 You can use an online calculator to figure out what your car payment might be.
-What you’ll need to know:
+Here’s what you’ll need to know:

-• Loan term: how many months or years in the length of the loan
+• Loan term (how many months or years is the length of the loan)

 • Interest rate